Classes and Workshops - Studio K and WATERFALL ARTS

 NEEDLE FELTING

 With a little wool, a few barbed needles, your imagination and a bit of magic, you can create any and all manner of things from 2 dimensional landscapes/figures to 3D woodland creatures - such a versatile and user-friendly medium.
 If you are a maker of things and love soft fibers, needle-felting is a blissful integration of color mixing, technical skill, observation and creativity.
-It’s a great way to explore something new and interesting during the indoor, winter months.
+It’s a great way to explore something interesting as we out of winter into spring.
 You can expect demonstrations, specific assignments that will teach technique, plus guidance toward achieving your individual goals.
 There’s some beautiful work out there and we’ll take a look at that too.
-Three days isn’t much, but it’s a good amount of time to jumpstart a curiosity into action.
+Four days isn’t much, but it’s a good amount of time to jumpstart a curiosity into action.
+All materials provided.

 Examples of work by Kris Engman